Doctor of Medicine

 Phase 1

-Phase 1 will consist of 61 total weeks of curricular time: 48 of these will involve Integrated Foundational Modules, nine will be spent in Clinical Immersions, and four will be made up of the EXPLORE Immersion.
+Phase 1 will consist of 62 total weeks of curricular time: 1 week of orientation, 46 weeks of Integrated Science Foundational Modules, 9 weeks of Clinical Immersions, 4 weeks of the EXPLORE Immersion, and 2 weeks of Phase 1 Capstone.

-The Integrated Foundational Modules will present key science content in several fundamental areas.
-The Clinical Immersion time will contain clinical experiences that are authentic, varied in content, and appropriate for the student's level of ability.
-Every student will have an immersion in each of the following areas: Inpatient, Ambulatory, and Procedural.
-There will be substantial emphasis on professional identity formation and the social, behavioral, and health systems sciences.
-The EXPLORE Immersion element of the curriculum will focus on four key areas: research, education, advocacy/global health, and innovation.
+The Integrated Foundational Science Modules will present core science content in fundamental areas (basic, clinical, social, behavioral, and health system sciences).
+The Clinical Immersions consist of clinical experiences that are authentic, varied in content, and appropriate for the student's level of ability.
+Every student will have an immersion in each of the following areas: inpatient, ambulatory, and procedural.
+Throughout Phase 1, there will be substantial emphasis on professional identity formation and the social, behavioral, and health systems sciences.
+The EXPLORE Immersion will focus on four key areas: research, medical education, advocacy/global health, and innovation.

 Phase 2